serverlessland/serverlessland/content/coldstarts/azure/_index.md

 The above charts show the statistics for tiny "Hello World"-style functions.
 Adding dependencies and thus increasing the deployed package size will further increase the cold start durations.

-The following chart compares three JavaScript functions with various number of referenced NPM packages:
+The following chart compares three JavaScript functions with the various number of referenced NPM packages:

 {{< chart_interval
     "coldstart_azure_bydependencies"
     "Comparison of cold start durations per deployment size (zipped)" >}}

-Indeed, the functions with many dependendencies can be several times slower to start.
+Indeed, the functions with many dependencies can be several times slower to start.